There are a number of different types of Japanese visas which are designed by the Japanese government for different purposes and lengths of time.

 Multiple-entry visas are usually good for a period of 1 to 5 years, depending on the visitor’s nationality, the purpose of the visit, and the type of passport they hold.
 Multiple-entry visas allow you to visit Japan multiple times within this period of 1 to 5 years since the issuing date, but each stay cannot exceed the 15 or 30-day period.

 A fee must be paid in order to obtain your Japan tourist visa.
 These fees vary depending on whether you are applying for a single-entry visa, a double-entry or a multiple-entry visa, as well as on the nationality of the tourist.

 It is a good idea to check with your Japanese embassy or consulate before submitting your application since fees are subject to change at any time.
 Also, please note fees are collected in the local currency where the embassy or consulate is located and must be paid at the time of submitting your application.
 Once that has been done, you will receive proof of payment.

 Japan Tourist eVisa

-Once an application has been submitted and approved, the eVisa will be sent to applicants by email.
+It will be necessary to make a payment by credit or debit card to submit the application.
+Once an application has been submitted and approved, the eVisa approval notice will be sent to applicants by email.